 The most widely played traditional wind instrument is the kiloloka, a whistle-like length of bamboo capable of only one note.
 Melodies are played by a group of musicians, in a manner similar to a bell ensemble.
 The tubular instrument you’ll see on sale at tourist shops and craft markets is a valiha, which has 28 strings of varying lengths stretched around a tubular wooden sound box (generally made of bamboo).
 It resembles a bassoon, but is played more like a harp and originates from Southeast Asia.
 The most famous performer of valiha is Justin Vali, a household name in world-music circles.

-Apart from at special events such as the Donia festival in Nosy Be, traditional Malagasy music can be hard to find and it is often restricted to rural areas.
+Apart from at special events such as the Donia festival in Nosy Be, or hira gasy performances, traditional Malagasy music can be hard to find and it is often restricted to rural areas.

-Contemporary Malagasy artists are relatively easy to see, especially in Antananarivo, where there are numerous venues (look in the newspapers on Friday for event details, or the free listings available in hotels and restaurants).
+Contemporary Malagasy artists are relatively easy to see in Antananarivo, where there are numerous venues (look in the newspapers on Friday for event details, or the free listings available in hotels and restaurants).

 Each region of Madagascar has its own architectural style and building materials.
 The Merina and Betsileo of the hauts plateaux (highlands) live in distinctive red-brick houses.
 The typical Merina home is a tall, narrow affair with small windows and brick pillars in the front that support open verandahs.
 The Betsileo dispense with the pillars and trim their houses with elaborately carved wood.